-An Archaeological Assessment for the site must be carried out in accordance with Policy HE3 Archaeology the results of which should inform the layout and design of the development which is necessary to avoid or minimise harm to any archaeological assets identified through the assessment;

-Ref Page Policy / Paragraph Main Modification Reason MM93 183 Policy SAP37 - Shepherdswell Small Housing Sites (SHE006) - Site-specific issues and requirements Amend Site-specific issues and requirements column for SHE006: Wintering bird survey.
+MM No. Page Policy / Paragraph Main Modification i An Archaeological Assessment for the site must be carried out in accordance with Policy HE3 Archaeology the results of which should inform the layout and design of the development which is necessary to avoid or minimise harm to any archaeological assets identified through the assessment; MM93 183 Policy SAP37 - Shepherdswell Small Housing Sites (SHE006) - Site-specific issues and requirements Amend Site-specific issues and requirements column for SHE006: Wintering bird-survey.
 Existing trees and hedgerows along the boundary of the site should be retained and enhanced, where possible, to provide an appropriate landscape buffer.
 The removal of tress/hedgerows will be permitted, where necessary to facilitate safe access for vehicles and pedestrian connectivity to existing footway.
 Heritage Assessment Statement is required to avoid or minimise harm to heritage assets including 1 & 2 Oast Cottages (grade II) and Wall and piers to east of St Siberts Place (grade II) Improvements required to PRoW ER81, which is within the site boundary.
-For effectiveness, consistency with national planning policy and to ensure that the policy is justified

-Ref Pa e Policy / Paragraph Main Modification Reason MM94 184 Figure 4.12 - Map of Site Allocations in St Margarets- at-Cliffe Amend Figure 4.12 to show removal of site STM010: Current Figure 4.12: St Margarets-at-Cliffe Effectiveness and consistency with MM99 and PMM8
+MM No. Page Policy / Paragraph Main Modification MM94 184 Figure 4.12 - Map of Site Allocations in St Margarets- at-Cliffe Amend Figure 4.12 to show removal of site STM010: Current Figure 4.12: St Margarets-at-Cliffe Starts Double

-Ref Page Policy / Paragraph Main Modification Reason MM95 184 St Margaret's- at-Cliffe Small Delete final Row: To ensure that the Plan is justified and Housing Sites - Table 4.9 Site Name (HELAA ref) Policy Number Developmen t type proposed Indicative Housing Capacity for consistency with MM99 and PMM8 Land located between Salisbury Road and The Droveway (STM010) SAP40 Housing 10 MM96 185 Policy SAP38 - Land adjacent to Reach Road bordering Reach Court Farm, St Margarets-at- Cliffe (STM003) - Supporting text Paragraph 4.250 Heritage Coast designations .
-A SSSI and SAC.
-A small area of within the western half of the si MM97 186 Policy SAP38 - Land adjacent to Reach Road bordering Reach Court Farm and rear of properties on Roman Way, St Margaret's at Delete criterion b iii: SAP38 - Land adjacent to Reach Road bordering Reach Court Farm, St Margarets-at- Cliffe (STM003) Include provision for advanced tree planting.
-This should be undertaken on-site at the time development of the site commences, to ensure trees are established and have reached maturity prior to the completion of the development, to mitigate the impact on the AONB.
-For effectiveness and clarity to users of the Plan
+MM No. Page Policy / Paragraph Main Modification MM95 184 St Margaret's- at-Cliffe Small Delete final Row: Housing Sites - Table 4.9 Site Name (HELAA ref) Policy Number Developmen t type proposed Indicative Housing Capacity Land located between Salisbury Road and The Droveway (STM010) SAP40 Housing 10 MM96 185 Policy SAP38 - Land adjacent to Reach Road bordering Reach Court Farm, St Margarets-at- Cliffe (STM003) - Supporting text Paragraph 4.250 Amend paragraph 4.250: The western half of the site falls Heritage Coast designations.
+As SSSI and SAC.
+A small area of within the western half of the site short distance and with the e to the south lie s the Dover to Kingsdown Cliff MM97 186 Policy SAP38 - Land adjacent to Reach Road bordering Reach Court Farm and rear of properties on Roman Way, St Margaret's at Cliffe (STM003) SAP38 - Land adjacent to Rea Cliffe (STM003) Include provision for advance time development of the site of reached maturity prior to the conthe AONB.
+Off-site pedestrian improvement required at Roman Way, Reached provided; ch Road bord tree planting commences, completion of the contraction of ng.
+This should to ensure trees If the developm rossings dropp I be undertaken on-site at the sare established and have nent, to mitigate the impact